Academic Catalog

 The Cuyamaca College campus is located in the East San Diego County community of Rancho San Diego, nestled in a suburb just outside the city of El Cajon on a verdant 165-acre site that was at one time a part of the Old Monte Vista Ranch.

-Today, Cuyamaca has just over 12,740 students, and provides around 195 degrees and certificates, including both academic and career pathways.
+Today, Cuyamaca serves over 12,000 students each year, and provides nearly 200 degrees and certificates that prepare students for both academic and career pathways.

 Thirty-eight students made up Cuyamaca College’s first graduating class in May 1979.
-The early ‘80s saw the construction of facilities housing two flagship programs – Automotive Technology and Ornamental Horticulture – and the naming of Dr. Samuel Ciccati as the college’s second president.
-During Dr. Ciccati’s tenure, the college established what is today known as “The Grand Lawn.”
-The lawn was the first green area established on campus and completed in partnership with the California Conservation Corps.
-During an “all hands day” faculty and staff brought tools and worked between classes and on breaks to clear the area in preparation for the Corps crew to dig trenches for irrigation and a company to spray seed.
+In the early ‘80s, the college’s second president was named, Dr. Samuel Ciccati, and the construction of facilities housing two flagship programs began – Automotive Technology and Ornamental Horticulture.
+During Dr. Ciccati’s tenure, the college also established what is today known as “The Grand Lawn.”
+The lawn was the first green area established on campus, completed in partnership with the California Conservation Corps.
+True to its community roots, faculty and staff brought tools and worked between classes and on breaks to clear the area in preparation for the Corps crew to dig trenches for irrigation so the expansive lawn could be planted and enjoyed for generations.

-The following years marked the expansion in earnest of Rancho San Diego and by fall 1988, Cuyamaca’s enrollment had reached 3,600 students.
-In the late 1980s, the campus began nearly twenty years of expansion with the opening of the Learning Resource Center, a 30,000-square-foot, glass-covered building with distinctive architecture that houses the college library and other educational resources.
+In the years that followed, the community of Rancho San Diego grew significantly, and by fall 1988, Cuyamaca’s enrollment had reached 3,600 students.
+This kick started nearly twenty years of campus expansion, that included the opening of the Learning Resource Center, a 30,000- square-foot, glass-covered building with distinctive architecture that houses the college library and other educational resources.

-Soon thereafter, in the 1990s, the privately-funded Heritage of the Americas Museum opened, as well as a new 20.3-acre physical education facility with a fitness center, gym, tennis and volleyball courts, soccer and ball fields, and an Olympic track.
-In 1994, Rancho San Diego Parkway opened as the new main entrance, providing better access to the campus.
+Soon thereafter, in the 1990s, the privately-funded Heritage of the Americas Museum opened, along with a new 20.3-acre physical education facility that included a fitness center, gym, tennis and volleyball courts, soccer and ball fields, and an Olympic track.
+In 1994, Rancho San Diego Parkway opened, paving the way for a new main entrance with better access to the campus.

-That year, Dr. Sherrill Amador also began her tenure as college president and she helped to facilitate the Joint Powers Agreement between the college and area water districts to open the Water Conservation Garden on the campus – a must-visit for all home gardening and landscaping enthusiasts.
-Also under Dr. Amador’s tenure was the opening a one-stop Student Services Center and the unveiling of the Child Development Center.
-The whimsical facility serves as both a childcare facility for the campus and community, and a learning laboratory for students in Cuyamaca’s Child Development Studies program.
+That same year, Dr. Sherrill Amador also began her tenure as the third college president and helped to facilitate the Joint Powers Agreement between the college and area water districts to open the Water Conservation Garden on the campus – a must-visit for all home gardening and landscaping enthusiasts.
+The opening of a one-stop Student Services Center soon followed along with the unveiling of the Child Development Center.
+This whimsical facility serves as both a childcare facility for the campus and community, and a learning laboratory for students in Cuyamaca’s Child Development Studies program.

-Dr. Geraldine M. Perri took over the reins as college president in 2002, the same year that East County residents approved Prop.
-R, a $207 million construction bond measure to finance upgrades and new building construction at the District’s two colleges.
-During a period of rapid enrollment growth, Prop.
+Dr. Geraldine M. Perri took over the reins as the fourth college president in 2002, the same year that East County residents approved Prop.
+R, a $207 million bond to finance upgrades and new building construction at the District’s two colleges.
+During this period of rapid growth, Prop.
 R transformed the campus into a high-tech learning magnet, bringing older facilities into the digital age and adding several new buildings: the Science and Technology Center (now the Science and Mathematics Building), the Student Center, the Business and Technology buildings, and a $45 million Communication Arts Center.
-There, a well-appointed performing arts theater built to professional acoustical standards has become a major community asset as a high-demand site for community performances, assemblies, and business forums.
+Here, a well-appointed performing arts theater built to professional acoustical standards has become a major community asset as a high-demand site for community performances, assemblies, and business forums.

 In November 2012, East County voters once again showed their support for the college district with the passage of Prop.
-V, a $398 million bond measure.
-Also in 2012, Cuyamaca College was one of three community colleges in the state to receive the inaugural Energy and Sustainability Award from the California Community College Board of Governors.
-The college was recognized for its sustainable landscaping initiatives.
+V, a $398 million bond measure, and Cuyamaca College was one of three community colleges in the state to receive the inaugural Energy and Sustainability Award from the California Community College Board of Governors.

 In 2013, the college was ranked among the nation’s “best of the best” veteran-friendly schools by U.S. Veterans Magazine.
 The college was the only community college in San Diego County to earn the distinction, and it secured its spot again in 2014 as a repeat winner of the coveted award.

-In October 2015, Dr. Julianna Barnes, who previously served Cuyamaca College as vice president of student services, returned to take the helm as president.
-Under her leadership, the college transformed its approach to placement and teaching math, English, and ESL.
-Today, all students are placed in math and English based upon high school transcripts and GPA, not a placement exam.
-Cuyamaca College was the first community college in California to embrace this approach and support faculty in this effort.
-Cuyamaca College received the prestigious Dr. John W. Rice Diversity & Equity Award as well as national recognition as the only California community college selected as a finalist for the 2019 Examples of Excelenica by Excelenica in Education.
+Dr. Julianna Barnes, who previously served Cuyamaca College as vice president of student services, returned in October 2015 to take the helm as the sixth president.
+Under her leadership, the college transformed its approach to placement and teaching math, English, and ESL, and to this day placement in these critical courses is based on high school transcripts and GPA, rather than a placement exam.
+Cuyamaca College was the first community college in California to embrace this approach, earning the college the prestigious Dr. John W. Rice Diversity & Equity Award, and a few years later, national recognition as the only California community college selected as a finalist for the 2019 Examples of Excelenica by Excelenica in Education.

-In January 2019, the college opened the premier water and wastewater training facilities in California.
-The program was established in collaboration with the industry and will train the next generation of water professionals.
+That same year, the college opened one-of-a-kind water and wastewater training facilities in California, launching an innovative program in collaboration with industry designed to train the next generation of water professionals.

-In March 2020, government mandated Covid-19 regulations were set into place and Cuyamaca College transformed all instruction and operations online for the first time in its history.
-Using innovation and technology, the college continued to support students with counseling services, basic rights support including food and housing, and quality instruction.
+From its inception, the college has proudly charted a transformative and innovative course to educating students.
+In 2020, that approach saw the college through a global pandemic, that galvanized the college’s efforts to offer its instruction and operations online for the first time in its history.
+To this day, using innovation and technology, the college continues to support students with counseling services, basic rights support including food and housing, and quality instruction both in person, and online.

-On July 18, 2022, Dr. Jessica Robinson MSW was named interim president of Cuyamaca College, after serving as the vice president of student services since 2018.
-Less than a year later, she would be named the college’s seventh president and the first alumna to lead the college.
+A seasoned student services leader, Dr. Jessica Robinson was named interim president of Cuyamaca College in 2022, and a year later, the college’s seventh president and the first alumna to lead the college.

 In 2022, Cuyamaca College was named “Best for Vets” by The Military Times and was recognized again for its efforts to support student success in English courses.
 As a Champion for Excelling in Equitable Course Placement in Campus-wide English Enrollment, Cuyamaca College provides every Latinx and Black student with access to and support in transfer-level English.
-Cuyamaca College would receive this award again in 2023.
+Cuyamaca College went on to receive this award again in 2023.

-The new heart of campus, the Student Services Building (G-Building), officially opened its doors on February 9, 2023.
-Funded by Prop V, the 36,374 square foot building serves as the front door to campus with a welcome center, drop off circle, courtyard and housing all student services.
-The building fundamentally changes the way in which students engage in with the campus.
+The new heart of campus, the Student Services Building, officially opened its doors in February 2023.
+Funded by Prop V, the 36,374 square foot student-centered building serves as the front door to campus with a welcome center, drop off circle, courtyard and houses all student services.

-Cuyamaca College continues to serve diverse communities with personalized attention and a commitment to equity, excellence, and social justice.
-Yesterday, today and tomorrow, Cuyamaca College remains unwavering in its mission to meet the comprehensive educational and workforce training needs of East County.
+True to its roots, Cuyamaca College continues today to serve diverse communities with personalized attention and a commitment to equity, excellence, and social justice, and remains unwavering in its mission to meet the comprehensive educational and workforce training needs of East County.

 College Vision, Mission and Values